Little Magnetic Book: Vanishing magnetic fields and boundary

 \subsubsection{Renormalization}

 Thanks to Proposition \ref{bound-state}, one knows that breaking the invariance of the zero locus of the magnetic field with a Neumann boundary creates a bound state.
 We also would like to tackle this question for $\mathfrak{L}_{\theta}$ and in any case to estimate more quantitatively this effect.
-A way to do this is to consider the limit $\theta\to 0$ which reveals new model operators.
-First, we perform a scaling:
+A way to do this is to consider the limit $\theta\to 0$ which reveals new model operators. \begin{notation} We let $h=\tan\theta$. \end{notation} First, we perform a scaling:

-The operator $\mathfrak{L}_{\theta}^\bullet$ is thus unitarily equivalent to $(\cos\theta)^{2/3}\hat{\mathfrak{L}}^\bullet_{\tan\theta}$, where the expression of $\hat{\mathfrak{L}}^\bullet_{\tan\theta}$ is given by:
+The operator $\mathfrak{L}_{\theta}^\Neu$ is thus unitarily equivalent to $(\cos\theta)^{2/3}\hat{\mathfrak{L}}^\Neu_{\tan\theta}$, where the expression of $\hat{\mathfrak{L}}^\Neu_{\tan\theta}$ is given by: